 Employees who actively participate in the Purchase Plan are eligible to have up to 15% of their earnings for each purchase period withheld pursuant to the Purchase Plan.
 The amount that is withheld is used at various purchase dates within the offering period to purchase shares of Common Stock.
-The price paid for Common Stock at each such purchase date is equal to the lower of 85% of the fair market value of the Common Stock at the commencement date of that offering period or 85% of the fair market value of the Common Stock on the relevant purchase date.
-Employees are also able to end their participation in the offering at any time during the offering period, and participation ends automatically upon termination of employment.
+The price paid for Common Stock at each such purchase date is equal to the lower of 85% of the fair market value of the Common Stock at the commencement date of that offering period or 85% of the fair market value of the Common Stock at the commencement date of that offering at any time during the offering period, and participation ends automatically upon termination of employment.
 From the Purchase Plan's inception through December 25, 2011, the cumulative number of shares of Common Stock that have been issued under the Purchase Plan is 495,000 and approximately 813,000 shares were available for future issuance.
 During fiscal 2010 and 2011, approximately 88,000 and 93,196 shares were issued under the plans at an average price of \$8.08 and \$9.47, respectively.